jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

 (1) No proceedings for an offence against section 27A may be brought in a New Zealand court in respect of any person without the consent of the Attorney-General if jurisdiction over the person is claimed by virtue of section 27C.
 (2) However, a person alleged to have committed an offence against section 27A may be arrested, or a warrant for the person's arrest may be issued and executed, and the person may be remanded in custody or on bail, even though the Attorney-General's consent under subsection (1) has not been obtained.

+### 27E Power to amend Schedule 1AAB by Order in Council
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Justice, amend Schedule 1AAB by—
+  (a) inserting, repealing, amending, or replacing any item in Schedule 1AAB; or (b) repealing Schedule 1AAB and substituting a new schedule.
+(2) An item in Schedule 1AAB may be inserted or amended subject to any specified limitation or qualification.
+(3) Before making a recommendation under subsection (1), the Minister of Justice must— (a) consult—
+    (i) the Minister of Foreign Affairs; and
+    (ii) the Minister for Children; and
+    (iii) the Minister of Internal Affairs; and
+    (iv) the Minister of Immigration; and
+  (b) be satisfied that, having regard to the following matters, a country’s regulatory regime has sufficient safeguards to prevent harm to adopted persons:
+    (i) the country’s adoption laws and practices; and (ii) whether the country is a signatory to any international adoption agreements, and the country’s record of compliance with those agreements; and
+    (iii) the country’s relations with New Zealand; and (iv) any other matter the Minister considers relevant.
+(4) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 28 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make all such regulations as may in his opinion be necessary or expedient for giving effect to the provisions of this Act and for the due administration thereof.
 (2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).